 Applications are sought from undergraduates interested in spending their summer participating in mathematics research projects.

-This REU program is supported by grant DMS-1262737 from the National Science Foundation.
+This REU program is supported by grant DMS-1262737 from the National Science Foundation and a pending support from the National Security Agency.

 Applicants must be citizens or permanent residents of the United States.